 Only a few kinds of bacteria cause disease.
 They are called pathogens.
 Sometimes, under certain conditions, the resident bacterial flora can act as pathogens and cause disease.
 Bacteria can cause disease by producing harmful substances (toxins), invading tissues, or doing both.
-Some bacteria can trigger inflammation that may affect the heart, nervous system, kidneys, or gastrointestinal tract.
-Some bacteria (such as Helicobacter pylori Helicobacter pylori Infection Helicobacter pylori (H. pylori) infection is a bacterial infection that causes stomach inflammation (gastritis), peptic ulcer disease, and certain types of stomach cancer.
+Some bacteria can trigger inflammation that may affect the heart, lungs, nervous system, kidneys, or gastrointestinal tract.
+Some bacteria (such as Helicobacter pylori Helicobacter pylori Infection Helicobacter pylori (H. pylori) infection is a bacterial infection that causes stomach inflammation ( gastritis), peptic ulcer disease, and certain types of stomach cancer.
 The... read more ) increase the risk of cancer.

 Certain bacteria have the potential to be used as biological weapons Biological Weapons Biological warfare is the use of microbiological agents as weapons.
 Such use is contrary to international law and has rarely taken place during formal warfare in modern history, despite the... read more .
-These bacteria include those that cause anthrax Anthrax Anthrax is a potentially fatal infection with Bacillus anthracis, a gram-positive, rod-shaped bacteria (see figure How Bacteria Shape Up).
-Anthrax may affect the skin, the lungs, or,... read more , botulism Botulism Botulism is an uncommon, life-threatening poisoning caused by toxins produced by the anaerobic bacteria Clostridium botulinum.
+These bacteria include those that cause anthrax Anthrax Anthrax is a potentially fatal infection with Bacillus anthracis, a gram-positive, rod-shaped bacteria (see figure ).
+Anthrax may affect the skin, the lungs, or, rarely, the digestive... read more , botulism Botulism Botulism is an uncommon, life-threatening poisoning caused by toxins produced by the anaerobic bacteria Clostridium botulinum.
 Botulism toxins, usually consumed in food, can weaken or... read more , plague Plague and Other Yersinia Infections Plague is a severe infection caused by the gram-negative bacteria Yersinia pestis and often involving the lymph nodes and/or lungs.
 The bacteria are spread mainly by the rat flea.
 Depending... read more , and tularemia Tularemia Tularemia is infection that is caused by the gram-negative bacteria Francisella tularensis, which is acquired when people have direct contact with infected wild animals, usually rabbits... read more .